Killer guru's temporary release from prison sparks anger in India. And it's not the first time - Local News 8

 By Manveena Suri and Rhea Mogul, CNN

-A convicted killer and rapist revered by millions as a religious guru has been granted temporary release from prison for the fourth time in 12 months, Indian officials confirmed Wednesday, angering activists who say it sets a dangerous precedent in a country grappling with violence against women.
+A convicted killer and rapist revered by millions as a religious guru has temporarily walked free from jail in India for the fourth time in 12 months, angering activists who say it sets a dangerous precedent in a country grappling with violence against women.

-Gurmeet Ram Rahim Singh, head of the spiritual organization Dera Sacha Sauda, was released for 40 days on January 21 and is expected to remain free until early March, Sanjeev Verma, a senior official from the city of Rohtak, in the northern state of Haryana, confirmed to CNN.
+Gurmeet Ram Rahim Singh, head of the spiritual organization Dera Sacha Sauda, was released for 40 days on January 21 and is expected to remain free until early March, Sanjeev Verma, a senior official from the city of Rohtak, in the northern state of Haryana, confirmed to CNN on Wednesday.

 In 2017, Singh was sentenced to 20 years in prison for raping two of his followers.
 Two years later, he received a life term for the murder of a journalist who exposed the sexual abuse of women within his group.

-Singh was previously granted temporary leave from prison in February, June and October last year, authorities said, angering women’s rights activists in the country.
+Singh was previously granted temporary leave from prison in February, June and October last year, authorities said, angering women’s rights advocates in the country.

 “See how the rapist whom you let free in society is slapping the system,” Swati Maliwal, chairperson for Delhi’s Commission for Women, said on Twitter, sharing a video of Singh cutting a cake with a sword four days after his latest release.